 First, one difference between a résumé and a CV lies in each document’s length and the ability of the individual to customize each to suit their purpose per time.

 Unlike a CV, résumés are kept as short and concise.
 In most cases, employers demand something not more than 1 page.
 For most people, who have garnered many years of working experience, let’s say 15 years or more and they strongly believe that the extra information they hope to mention will add extra value to their application, the advice is to keep it two pages max.
 This is because employers may not have all the time in the world to go through an application that is more than two pages.

-So for a résumé endeavor to keep it as concise as possible, ideally only one to two pages, but for a CV can be rest assured that it can run several pages in length.
+So for a résumé, endeavor to keep it as concise as possible, ideally only one to two pages, but a CV can run several pages in length.
 This is because a CV should contain more information than a résumé.

 Secondly, the two documents differ in usage as it pertains to the individual’s work experience and career type.
 Often times, CVs are mostly used by individuals in the academic field.
 For these categories of people CVs are usually required if they are applying for a doctoral or masters program, or if they are applying to work as a professor or researcher at an academic institution.

 The third difference here is the ability to customize a résumé.
 You can only update the information contained in your CV and continually add new information as you progress in your professional career, but the information therein will not change.
 Unlike a CV, a résumé is often tailored to outline specific skills or experience relevant to the position or career.
 CVs are static and résumés are not.